DerGuru/The-Resonant/New Chapters/Part3/P3-06_Elyras_Ritual_Planning.md

 "What would we need?"
 Jason asked.

 "Time to prepare.
 A secure location.
-Materials—most of which I have.
+Materials - most of which I have.
 And practice.
 Lots of practice.
 The pattern is complex.
 One mistake and the whole thing fails.
 Or worse."

 "How long to prepare?"
 Milo asked.